 Symmastia Correction in Palm Harbor and Clearwater

 Synmastia, also known as Symmastia, is a condition that occurs when breast implants sit too close to the middle of a woman’s chest and in extreme cases even touch each other.
-Some women refer to synmastia as “breadloafing” or the “uniboob” look.
-Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in repair of Synmastia through breast augmentation revision surgery.
+Some women refer to symmastia as “breadloafing” or the “uniboob” look.
+Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in the repair of Synmastia through breast augmentation revision surgery.

 Naturally, there is a space between a woman’s breasts which is defined by a gentle fold, referred to as the medial fold.
 The medial fold separates the breasts, giving them shape, form, and what is often referred to as cleavage.
-Synmastia is a condition which requires revision breast surgery and is often difficult to correct because of the delicate nature of the natural medial fold.
+Synmastia is a condition that requires revision breast surgery and is often difficult to correct because of the delicate nature of the natural medial fold.
 Even if the breasts are naturally large in size or have been enhanced with larger breast implants, there should be a degree of separation to give each breast definition.
 Symmastia is one of the most dreaded complications following breast augmentation, and permanent correction can be a very difficult surgery.
 It is important to find a qualified Board Certified plastic surgeon in the Palm Harbor and Clearwater area with extensive experience with symmastia repair.
 Not only is symmastia visually displeasing, but can also cause complications including pain.

-What causes Symmastia?
+What Causes Symmastia?